starfederation/datastar/sdk/README.md

 ```

 `MergeElements` is a helper function to send HTML elements to the browser to be merged into the DOM.
 To remove elements, use the `remove` merge mode.

+**Note:** To execute JavaScript, send a `<script>` element using MergeElements.
+The browser will automatically execute the script when it's added to the DOM.

 #### Elements vs Fragments: Datastar vs HTMX